This guide will provide suggestions around how to adopt and deploy Wi-Fi 6E (6 GHz Wi-Fi)

 Out of the box, Mist defaults to 80 MHz in 6 GHz.
 80 MHz is recommended because it allows for a higher maximum EIRP and it lines up with Primary Scan Channels (PSCs) which clients have an easier time discovering.
 After testing of the major client operating systems, the use of non-PSCs as the primary channel is generally ok.
 Previously we recommended using PSCs only because we didn’t have a full picture of the client ecosystem.
 In environments where you may want to utilize 20 or 40 MHz channel bandwidth, such as the Europe with only 500 MHz of spectrum, or high density environments it would be useful to utilize non PSCs.
 Our testing has shown Windows, Android, iOS, and MacOS clients connect to APs utilizing non PSCs leveraging out of band discovery mechanisms such as reduced neighbor reports or 802.11k neighbor reports.
 In environments where you may need channel narrow channels, it may be useful to view the 6 GHz spectrum as an extension of the 5 GHz spectrum.
 Thus your SSID should be configured to utilize both the 5 and 6 GHz bands.
 This provides the added benefit that if ever there is a 6 GHz discovery issue, clients can fall back to the 5 GHz band.

-Mist RRM will use PSCs unless configured not to.
-When Automatic is selected for channels PSCs will be used as the primary channel.
+Mist RRM will use PSCs as the primary channel by default for 80 MHz channel widths and wider unless configured not to.
+On 20 and 40 MHz widths, Mist RRM will use all available channels automatically.
 When Set allowable channels is selected which ever channels are selected will be used as primary channels.

 From a transmit power perspective – minimum power and maximum power, for most environments you can keep the 6 GHz minimum power same as 5 GHz.
 For maximum power you generally do not need to restrict the maximum 6 GHz power.